Site Overlay

 The importance of a psychologically safe environment

-That purpose needs to be consistent.
+We discuss this in The Value Flywheel Effect, but you need a psychologically safe environment that invites a level of challenge.
+So that your purpose can exist throughout the org through the teams, and they buy into it, it’s transparent, and they can see that what they’re doing makes a difference to the overall income for the company.That purpose needs to be consistent.
 That lag metric needs to be consistent over a long time.
-I enjoy people talking about ‘safe to fail’ and ‘fail fast experimentation’.
+I enjoy people talking about ‘safe to fail’ and ‘fail fast experimentation.’
 Don’t experiment with your lag metrics!
 Experiment with your lead metrics.
-If you experiment with your lag metrics, then the company just gets really fed up and will think that you don’t have a goal.
-So you’ve got to lock in the lag metrics, your outcomes, your purpose, and you can experiment with the lead metrics.
-Because that’s how to find out what’s going to move the needle.
+If you experiment with your lag metrics, the company gets fed up and will think you need a goal.
+So you’ve got to lock in the lag metrics and experiment with the lead metrics because that’s how to find out what will move the needle.

-You can’t wordsmith your way out
+You can’t wordsmith your way out.

-Another think we talk about in the book is that you can Wardley map your market to find out which capabilities should be your differentiator.
+Another thing we discuss in the book is that you can Wardley map your market to determine which capabilities should be your differentiator.
 What’s your IP?
 And what do you not need?
 What is your competition?
-Decide what you’re going to get rid of because it’s not a differentiator.
-And what you’re going to hang on to because it’s core to your clarity of purpose.
+Decide what you’ll get rid of because it’s not a differentiator.
+And what you’ll hang on to because it’s core to your clarity of purpose.When shaping purpose, you need situational awareness of the market you’re operating in to shape a meaningful purpose or North Star.
+There’s no point in saying, ‘We’re gonna be the Amazon of Amazon.’
+Amazon has taken it already.
+You’ve got to know your landscape and who you’re competing against to shape what you will attack.

 Leave a Reply